 6. Be consistent

-Being consistent is so important for winning games and unforced errors can often mean the difference between a win and a loss.
-It’s common to be able to consistently make a shot in practice but once you start scoring the pressure can affect your mentality and throw you off.
-When you’re playing a match try to take each point one by one and focus on it as if it were the only point in the whole game.
+It sounds obvious but, being consistent is so important for winning games and unforced errors can often mean the difference between a win and a loss.
+It’s common to be able to consistently make a shot in your practice games, but once you start keeping score the pressure can affect your mentality and throw you off your a-game.
+When you’re playing a match try to take each ball one by one and focus on it as if it were the only point in the whole game.
+This way you’ll play every point as if it were match point.

 7. Practice on your own